fayinsky/govhack2019/README.md

 Small business owners/managers can then submit their job requirements into our tool to generate the optimal job description and ad for their role.

+___

+The website is written in Python.
+To launch the website, make sure the project's folder name remains the same as 'govhack2019'.
+Run launch_jinder.ipynb via Jupyter Notebook with plotly and dash installed.